martijnsublime/plotly-demo/chapter1.md

 --- type:NormalExercise lang: xp: skills: key:f6a6f955df
 ## Building a choropleth map

-Now that you've mastered some of the basic charts with `plotly` we'll move into some more advanced visualizations!
+Now that you've mastered a basic line chart with `plotly` let's now see how DataCamp handles a more advanced visualization!

-Let's start with a choropleth map using the `states` and `state_values` objects available in the console.
+Let's create a choropleth map using the `states` and `state_values` objects available in the console.
 The `ploy_ly()` function is already partially filled in in the script to the right.
 Follow the instructions to fill in the arguments appropriately.

 *** =instructions